CachingNik/QGdBOT/README.md

-# Quaratined Gamers Discord Bot
+# Quarantined Gamers Discord Bot

 ## Command Prefix
 Use '>' before text to interact with the bot.